rhett-klauer/rhett-klauer-projects/README.md

 </a>
 </p>

-Below are projects I've created through my many years of learning how to program!
+<p align="center">Below are projects I've created through my many years of learning how to program!</p>